 Autism is not always easy to detect as many autistic people mask their differences, this means there could be children and young people in education provisions who are not yet diagnosed.

-Staff should not focus all their efforts on ‘getting a formal diagnosis’ as they can address the needs of the child or young person without this, by finding out from the individual and their family exactly what their barriers to learning may be.
+Staff should not focus all their efforts on ‘getting a formal diagnosis’ as they can address the needs of the child or young person without this - by building a relationship with the individual and their family to find out what their barriers to learning may be.

 Autism commonly co-occurs with other conditions, including learning difficulties, ADHD, OCD, epilepsy, or mental health needs.